-In cooperation with the United States Consumer Product Safety Commission ("CPSC), Frontgate, one of the Cornerstone brands, announced in January 2011 a voluntary recall of a product sold from December 2005 through July 2010.
+In cooperation with the United States Consumer Product Safety Commission ("CPSC"), Frontgate, one of the Cornerstone brands, announced in January 2011 a voluntary recall of a product sold from December 2005 through July 2010.
 In June 2013, the CPSC notified the company that the CPSC was investigating whether the company complied with certain reporting requirements of the Consumer Product Safety Act.
-In April 2014, the company reached a tentative settlement of \$3.1 million that is pending the final approval of the CPSC.
-The company accrued the \$3.1 million penalty in the first quarter of 2014 in "general and administrative" expenses in its consolidated statements of operations.
+Based on a tentative settlement with the CPSC, the company accrued \$3.1 million in the first quarter of 2014 in "general and administrative" expenses in its consolidated statements of operations.
+A final settlement of \$0.0 million was reached in the second quarter of 2014 and paid in the third quarter of 2014.

-In the ordinary course of business, HSNi is a party to various audits and lawsuits.
-These audits or litigation may relate to claims involving property, personal injury, contract, intellectual property (including patent infringement), sales tax, product recalls, regulatory compliance and other claims.
+In the ordinary course of business, HSNi is a party to various audits, claims and lawsuits.
+These audits or litigation may relate to claims involving property, personal injury, contract, intellectual property (including patent infringement), sales tax, product recalls, regulatory compliance, employment matters and other claims.
 HSNi has established reserves for specific legal or tax compliance matters that it has determined the likelihood of an unfavorable outcome is probable and the loss is reasonably estimable.
 Management has also identified certain other legal matters where it believes an unfavorable outcome is not probable and, therefore, no reserve is established.
 Although management currently believes that an unfavorable resolution of claims against HSNi, including claims where an unfavorable outcome is reasonably possible, will not have a material impact on its liquidity, results of operations, financial condition or cash flows, these matters are subject to inherent uncertainties and management's view of these matters may change in the future and an unfavorable resolution of such a proceeding could have a material impact.
 Moreover, any claims or regulatory actions against HSNi, whether meritorious or not, could be time-consuming, result in costly litigation, require significant amounts of management time and result in the diversion of significant operational resources.